Medical Schools · Australia · VIC

 Because there is no fixed threshold, students often ask about the UCAT cut-off scores for medicine and what UCAT score you need for medicine.

-What Does the University of Melbourne Require for Medicine?
+What Does Monash University Require for Medicine?

 Academic